-Reaffirmation of the 1453 privilege by Sigismund Augustus and his successors not only transplanted its incorporating approach to a new era, but also confirmed the relevance of its rulings throughout the early modern period.
-It thus established this particular privilege as a basic framework for the management of Polish-Jewish coexistence and its reestablishment after crises.
-Within this framework, the crucial element shaping everyday interreligious interaction, which provided the tools for conflict resolution and reconciliation, was the Jews’ differentiated legal status.
+Reconfirmation of the 1453 privilege by Sigismund Augustus and his successors transplanted its incorporative approach to a new era, paving the way for its persisting relevance throughout the early modern period.
+It established this particular privilege as a basic framework for the management of Polish-Jewish coexistence and its reinstatement after crises.
+Within this framework, the crucial element shaping day-to-day interreligious interaction, which also provided the tools for conflict resolution and reconciliation, was the Jews’ differentiated legal status.

-Following the 1453 charter of 1453, in early modern period Jewish autonomy was recognized in cases of legal prosecutions between Jews.
-In trials between Jews and Christians, Jews were subjected to the jurisdiction of the king and his representatives: voivode (the district governor), and a ‘judge of the Jews’ (iudex iudaeorum):
+Following the 1453 charter, Jewish autonomy in the early modern period was recognized in cases of legal prosecution amongst Jews.
+In trials between Jews and Christians, Jews were under the jurisdiction of the king and his representatives: voivode (the district governor), and a ‘judge of the Jews’ (iudex iudaeorum):

-Likewise, if the Jews engage in an argument among themselves […] or if a Jew and a Christian fight with each other, engage in hitting or injuring each other, then neither the judge of the city, nor the consuls, nor indeed anybody else, but only the palatinus [voivode] of the Jews or his surrogate shall judge them […].
+Likewise, if the Jews engage in an argument amongst themselves […] or if a Jew and a Christian fight one another, engage in hitting or injuring each other, then neither the judge of the city, nor the consuls, nor indeed anybody else, but only the palatinus [voivode] of the Jews or his surrogate shall judge them […]

-This arrangement, which on one hand acknowledged judging according to the Halacha (Jewish religious law) and strengthened Jewish courts and on the other hand attributed the Jews to one of the existing jurisdictions, preserved the rights of the Jews while giving them an alternative from within the system of justice and out of the municipal courts.
-In fact, the compromise was intended to protect Jews against two primary laws that governed the multi-court system: "legis loci delicti", which roughly dictated that the court will be determined by where the case took place, and "actor sequitur forum rei", which stated that the plaintiff was required to sue in the court to which the subject of the lawsuit\the defendant belonged.
+This arrangement recognized Halachic judgments (i.e. according to Jewish religious law), strengthening Jewish courts in inner communal cases while placing cross-religious cases under the pre-existing jurisdiction of a royal representative.
+In this manner, it preserved Jewish rights within the judicial system, providing an alternative to the municipal courts.
+In fact, this compromise was intended to protect Jews against two main laws that governed the multi-court system: legis loci delicti, which roughly dictated that the court will be determined by where the case took place, and actor sequitur forum rei, which stated that the plaintiff was required to sue in the court to which the subject of the lawsuit belonged.
 These rules generally supported the polyphony of the court system and thus left room for maneuver between the different jurisdictions.
-However, in case of Jews they could pose a real threat of being trialed in city courts or obligate them to look for justice in municipal institutions which were often hostile to the Jews "due to religious hatred but also from bitter economical competition."
+However, they left Jews to the mercy of city courts, obligating them to seek justice in municipal authorities that were often hostile to them “due to religious hatred but also from bitter economical competition.”
 Thus, while subjecting Jewish-Christian cases to the wojewodziński court, the privileges provided the Jews with a more neutral alternative from within the system.
-In this way, the charters promoted Jewish use of the existing justice apparatus for both dialogue and conflict with Christians, and in turn contributed to the “accommodation [of the Jews] within an estate-based society.”
+In this way, the charters promoted Jewish utilization of the existing justice apparatus for both dialogue and conflict management with Christians, and in turn contributed to the “accommodation [of the Jews] within an estate-based society.”